Red White & Blue (film): Plot summary

 Before they can do so, Nate uses his CIA contact to track them down.
 He tortures and murders all of them, including Ed and his family, revealing himself to be a skilled and sadistic army interrogator.
 His last victim is Franki, whom he skins alive after retrieving Erica's head.
 He finally decides to turn down his CIA contact's offer for a job and moves to his sister's place in Tallahassee.
-Somewhere along his drive to Florida, he buries all of Erica's remains and burns every reminder of her, including a picture of their wedding some time earlier.
+Somewhere along his drive to Florida, he buries all of Erica's remains and burns several items, including a picture of their wedding some time earlier.